BelaPlatform/pure-data-web-GUI/README.md

 visit http://localhost:8080

+## Loading your own patches

+Adding patches through the frontend is not yet implemented.
+Put your patches into the ./patches directory and reload the frontend in the browser to make them available in the menu.

 # Development Setup

 To make Pd send its gui procotol data to us, we have to give it a TCP port at startup